Let's look at how to view, interpret, and interact with a RepoSense report.

-Ramp chart: This is a visualization of frequency and quantity of contributions of an author for a specific repository.
-Each ramp chart (i.e., light blue rectangle) represents the contribution timeline of an author for a specific repository.
+Ramp chart: This is a visualization of the frequency and quantity of contributions of an author for a specific repository.
+Each ramp chart (i.e., light blue rectangle) represents an author's contribution timeline for a particular repository.
 Contributions appear as ramps in the timeline.

 Ramp: The name we use to refer to the triangular saw-tooth-like shape that represents a code contribution.
 A ramp can represent a single commit, a sum of the commits done in a certain period, depending on the granularity used.

 Contribution bar: It's the bar that appears below each ramp chart.
 Its length represents the total amount of code contributed by an author during the total analysis period.

 We allow contribution bars to overflow into multiple lines (rather than adjust the scale to fit the maximum bar length) to prevent a minority of i.e., those contributing an unusually high amount of codeoutliers from affecting the scale of the majority.